Search: Advanced search

 Moving Databases and Projects - TestTrack 2011.1 and Earlier

 Note: The following information only applies to TestTrack 2011.1 and earlier.
-If you use TestTrack 2012 or later, see Moving the TestTrack Server Between Computers.
+If you use Helix ALM (or TestTrack 2012 - 2016.1), see Moving the Server Between Computers.

 Before you begin moving the files, make sure the TestTrack Server is not running.
 This ensures you get a clean copy of the database because it is not being written to when it is moved.

 The database file structure is the same on each operating system supported by TestTrack.
 The TestTrack Server recognizes data from a Windows-based operating system the same as if it was on a Unix-based operating system.
 No special conversion is necessary.

 All the data files in the /var/lib/ttstudio (or otherwise specified) directory and all subdirectories must be owned by root.
 These data files have a .TTT, .TTI, or .FPT extension.
 The TestTrack data file naming convention is case sensitive and requires all uppercase (e.g., DEFECTS.TTT).
 These files need read-write permissions in order to save data.